biomiller/LAFB/README.md

 ## Set up a pipeline job in Jenkins

-While a freestyle job is good, a pipeline job is leaps and bounds better for automation of deployment.
+While a **freestyle job** is good, a **pipeline job** is leaps and bounds better for automation of deployment.
 Inside a freestyle job should you wish to change something inside the building stage, you would need to go into Jenkins, configure the job, edit the build steps and then trigger a build.

-With a pipeline job, however, we create a document called a Jenkinsfile which contains the same commands as with the freestyle job however there is much more freedom assigned with this method.
-The most prominent of which is that the file exists in the root directory of the git repository so and changes made to it will trigger the build in Jenkins.
+With a pipeline job, however, we create a document called a **Jenkinsfile** which contains the same commands as with the freestyle job however there is much more freedom assigned with this method.
+The most prominent of which is that the file exists in the **root directory** of the git repository so and changes made to it will trigger the build in Jenkins.

 Setting up a pipeline job is similar to the freestyle job except instead of build option we have an option called pipeline.
 In this we simply point to the git repositoy and branch where the Jenkinsfile is located for the build to run.

 ![pipeline](https://github.com/biomiller/LAFB/blob/readme/readme_images/pipeline.png)

-This will point to the Jenkinsfile(link) in this repository to trigger the build.
-With this, the pipeline job is fully setup and the application is fully ready to be deployed.
+This will point to the [Jenkinsfile](https://github.com/biomiller/LAFB/blob/master/Jenkinsfile) in this repository to trigger the build.
+With this, the pipeline job is fully setup and the **application is fully ready to be deployed**.